ipfs/community/BYOF.md

 ## How to Contribute

-Looking forward to hearing feedback from the community.
-The Next Step I'm planning to take with grant support is to integrate other platforms (Twitter, Etherscan, Opensea, ...) to the dashboard so users can track more information of the addresses they are following.
+Looking forward to get feedback and help from the community.
+The Next Step I'm planning to take with grant support is to create a TheGraph index over Ceramic streams in order to let third parties access open social graph and integrate in within their platforms